vndmtrx/libadt/README.md

 ### Naming structure

 In some data structures, you may notice that there is a prefix the name of each function.
 The prefixes refer to the structures used to build each structure.
-For example, stacks and queues use the prefix "SL_" for use internally a simple linked list, in its implementation.
+For example, stacks and queues use the prefix "SL_" because they use a simple linked list internally, in its implementation.
 This notation is used because, in the future, there can be other implementations using different support structures such as heaps or trees.

 ### Future and beyond...